Marek78de/paper/paper.md

 Nothing to say here now.

 # Figures
 Figures go in the own section in the draft paper

+## Added some more figures